FG-Lab/Hadware-GLaDOS-/README.md

 # Hadware-GLaDOS-
-wild collection of Doks from the Projekt
+wild collection of Docs from the Projekt